 At the commencement date, the Company measures the lease liability at the present value of the lease payments that are not paid at that date.
 The lease payments are discounted using the interest rate implicit in the lease, if that rate can be readily determined.
 If that rate cannot be readily determined, the Company uses its incremental borrowing rate.
-At the commencement date, the lease payments included in the measurement of the lease liability comprise the following payments for the right to use the underlying asset during the lease term that are not paid at the commencement date
+At the commencement date, the lease payments included in the measurement of the lease liability comprise the following payments for the right to use the underlying asset during the lease term that are not paid at the commencement date:

-Notes to Parent Company Only Financial Statements (continued) (Expressed in Thousands of New Taiwan Dollars unless otherwise stated)
+(Expressed in Thousands of New Taiwan Dollars unless Otherwise Specified)